ViewComponent/view_component/docs/guide/generators.md

 ```

 To always generate locale files, set `config.view_component.generate_locale = true`.

-If your prefer having your translations in distinct locale files you can set `config.view_component.generate_splitted_locale_files = true` in order to generate as many files as configured in `I18n.available_locales`.
+If your prefer having your translations in distinct locale files you can set `config.view_component.generate_distinct_locale_files = true` in order to generate as many files as configured in `I18n.available_locales`.

 ### Place the view in a sidecar directory